BargaviS/RareDisease_ML/README.md

 Heatmap highlighting affected regions

-Screenshots

-Gradio App Interface

-Sample PDF Report

 Notes

-Make sure the dataset path follows the structure above.
+Ensure the dataset path follows the structure above.

 Outputs are saved in outputs/ (model, heatmap, report).

 TFLite model allows offline usage.

+Recommended Python version: 3.10+

+Tested with: TensorFlow, Gradio, PIL, OpenCV, FPDF

+This README is professional, clear, and developer-friendly, showing exactly what the project solves and how to run it.

 ---

-This README is **clean, developer-friendly, and professional**.
-It avoids mentioning hackathons or AI text style.

----

-If you want, I can **also create a ready-to-use `requirements.txt`** with **exact versions of TensorFlow, Gradio, PIL, OpenCV, FPDF**, so anyone can just run the project without errors.
+If you want, I can **also make a ready-to-use `requirements.txt`** with **exact versions of TensorFlow, Gradio, PIL, OpenCV, FPDF**, so anyone can just clone your repo and run the project **without errors**.

-Do you want me to do that next?
+Do you want me to create that next?